akilby/teaching/README.md

 # teaching

-Solutions for quantitative exercises in course *Health Economics and Health Care Policy*
+Solutions for quantitative exercises for the course *Health Economics and Health Care Policy*